 God uses our trials in amazing ways.
 I believe that.
-I believe he will heal Annie soon.
 I have learned to pray HARD and OFTEN.
 And He has been faithful.

 At a particularly frustrating point in Annie’s hospital stay, all of her organs were showing improvement, but she was still unable to eat without excruciating pain, and no one had an explanation as to why.
 One night Annie, a friend, and I prayed fervently together, crying out to God for a medical answer.
 The very next morning, my friend Rob Pace who had heard about Annie’s struggle, emailed to suggest a diagnosis and to tell me the story of his son’s battle with strikingly similar symptoms.
 Days later her doctors confirmed that Annie had the same thing, and started treatment.
 At this point she’s been discharged from the hospital and though she’s certainly not recovered, she’s showing considerable improvement.

 Honestly, if I were in charge of the universe, Annie would have been healed two months ago, but that’s not the case.
 Instead, recovery has come slowly, in a series of small victories and improvements.
 Each one a cause for much rejoicing and praise.
 Each one affirming God’s power and affirming above all that He hears us.